-As the twentieth century loomed, academic thinking rapidly became more secular, and significant changes altered the perception of works such as Kant's Critiques.
+As the 20th century loomed, academic thinking rapidly became more secular, and significant changes altered the perception of works like Kant's Critiques.
 Rigorously deducing the necessity of the categories lost importance.
 Their existential ineluctability sufficed: "assailed by eyes, ears, nose, skin, and entrails at once," thrust into this life, each "feels it all as one great blooming, buzzing confusion," as William James observed.
-The construction of possible experience followed.
+35 The construction of possible experience followed.
 The secular academic ethos has been inherently existential and antimetaphysical.
 In that ethos, Kant's introductory sections on asking how experience was possible received more attention.
 So too did a short aesthetic, in which the experiencer acquires through space and time the inchoate contents that will become constructed through categories into substantive experience.
 And then a longer section on principles, about how active agents use concepts to construct and control, as best they can, their experience in the world, finally gained primacy.
-The new Critique became much simplified, a strategic asset for many innovative strands of twentieth-century inquiry - within philosophy and in other subjects like psychology, ethology, physics, sociology, and so on.
+The new Critique became much simplified, a strategic asset for many innovative strands of 20th-century inquiry-within philosophy and in other subjects like psychology, ethology, physics, sociology, etc.

-As Dewey went off to Chicago, he consciously left a Christian academic ethos for a more secular one, and he could easily have become a twentieth-century post-Kantian.
-He might have reread Kant's first Critique.
-He would have passed over the deduction of the categories, thinking it didn't matter so much, recognizing the existential necessity of living with and through the categories to be ambulando, as he would put it.
-He would feel comfortable within the limits of experience as the long last half, the dialectic, laid them out, and he would have shrugged at the noumenon, saying that he could have regulative principles just as well without it.
+As Dewey went off to Chicago, he consciously left a Christian academic ethos for a more secular one and he could perfectly well have become a twentieth-century post-Kantian.
+He might have reread Kant's first critique.
+He would have passed over the deduction of the categories, thinking it didn't matter so much, recognizing the existential necessity of living with and through the categories, ambulando as he would put it.
+He would feel comfortable within the limits of experience as the long last half, the dialectic, laid them out, and he would have shrugged at the noumenon, saying he could have regulative principles just as well without it.
 He might even have mined parts, like the third analogy of experience, on the principle of community or reciprocity, which would have helped him develop his ideas about the organic circuit more fully.
 But Dewey could not read Kant in this way.
-By that time, committed to the negative side of reconstruction, he stubbornly maintained the nineteenth-century idea of Kant as the man who upheld the authority of an otherworldly metaphysics.
-As such, Dewey's Kant ceased to be a great defender, becoming instead the man who had peddled rigorous deductions and a mysterious thing-in-itself to his teachers.
-Not seeing the new Kant ironically left Dewey unable to respond to many developments taking place that would have strengthened his ideas.
+By that time, committed to the negative side of reconstruction, he stubbornly maintained the nineteenth-century idea of Kant